-Community responses were low due to limited outreach by MDEAT Staff on their digital and Social Media Platforms.
-Those responses received were consistent with answers from the other inquiries made by the CMA/ELW Team.
+Community responses were low regarding physical count but were consistent with answers from the other inquiries made by the CMA/ELW Team.
 Highlighted below is feedback.

 - Conditions ranged from good to complex, - Resources must be sufficient to assist residents and businesses in a competitive quality of life, - Residents identified affordable housing (rental as well as homeownership),